snowplow-archive/snowplow.github.com/_posts/2015-08-06-dealing-with-duplicate-events.md

 ## Deduplicating events

-Thinking about this further, a simple de-duplication algorithm would be:
+We use a simple algorithm to deduplicate events:

-If the payload matches exactly, then delete all but one copy If the payload differs in any way, then there are different options:

-- remove these events
+- If all client-sent fields match: delete all but one event
+- If one or more client-sent fields differ:
-- then give one event a new ID and preserve its relationship to "parent" event
+  - either give one event a new ID and preserve its relationship with the parent event

-Dealing with natural/endogenous duplicates is not hugely difficult - a simple lookup of previously-seen event IDs will suffice.
-Dealing with synthetic/exogenous duplicates is much more complex - the best solution currently is, as Christophe and Grzegorz say, to use appropriate queries or de-dupe using SQL.
+  - or delete all events

+In other words, deduplicate natural copies and change or delete other duplicates.
+Note that the algorithm ignores Snowplow-set fields such as `etl_tstamp`.

 ## Deduplicating events in Redshift